alexhtruong/schedule-wizards/README.md

 # CSC 365 Proposal
 ### With Alex Truong, Aaron Krimer, Kyle Lin, and Colin Hassett
-Building a class review API to give students a platform to leave feedback on courses and professors at Cal Poly.
-Users will be able to post reviews, and rate professors and classes.
-This API will help students make more informed decisions when planning their schedules.
-Professors and courses will be stored relationally to allow aggregate ratings and insights.
-The database will serve as the record system for reviews, user activity, and course data.
-The API will support full CRUD operations for users and reviews.
-Additionally, the API will be public so anyone can integrate into other tools or front-end apps.
+We’re building a Class Review API to give Cal Poly students a structured, insightful platform for sharing feedback on courses and professors.
+Unlike typical review systems, this API captures quantitative and qualitative data such as difficulty level, estimated weekly workload, usefulness of the course material, project vs. exam focus, and collaboration requirements.
+Students will be able to tag courses with descriptors like “heavy reading,” “great for internships,” or “group projects,” making reviews easier to search and filter.

+The relational database will store relationships between users, courses, professors, and structured review fields, enabling aggregated insights like average difficulty or workload by course and professor over time.
+Reviews can be tied to specific academic terms, supporting time-based analysis (e.g., how a course changes from one instructor to another).
+The system will include full CRUD operations for reviews, users, professors, and course metadata.